 Academic Terms and Definitions

-An Undergraduate Degree is the first degree you can complete at the university level.
+An undergraduate degree is the first degree you can complete at the university level.
 It is commonly called a baccalaureate or bachelor’s degree, and may be further classified as honours or general (see below).

-An Honours Degree is typically completed in four years of full-time study and often focuses on a particular discipline.
+An honours degree is typically completed in four years of full-time study and often focuses on a particular discipline.
 It provides the widest range of options should you wish to pursue postgraduate study.
 Examples:

 • Honours Bachelor of Science (in Biochemistry)

-• Honours Bachelor of Arts (in Classical Studies)
+• Honours Bachelor of Arts (in Sociology)

-A General Degree is typically completed in three years of full-time study and often involves a more generalized or broadly defined area of study.
+A general degree is typically completed in three years of full-time study and often involves a more generalized or broadly defined area of study.

 To view a list of majors that are offered in general versus honours format, please visit the Undergraduate Calendar.

-An Associate Diploma is a two-year program offered on our main campus and at our Ridgetown campus.
+An associate diploma is a two-year program offered on our main campus and at our Ridgetown campus.
 It involves focused, hands-on training in a specific field.
 For example:

-• Associate Diploma in Environmental Management
+• Associate Diploma in Environmental Technician

 • Associate Diploma in Turfgrass Management